 As we consider the themes and ideas presented in “In Ascension,” it’s important to examine their implications and draw connections to current events and emerging trends.
 These themes of cosmic awe, resource depletion, and space exploration resonate with pressing issues in our world today.

 One potential future trend related to these themes is the increased focus on sustainable resource management.
 As Earth’s resources become more scarce, the exploration and exploitation of extraterrestrial resources may become a necessity.
-This could lead to advancements in space travel technology and the establishment of colonies on other celestial bodies.
+This might lead to advancements in space travel technology and the establishment of colonies on other celestial bodies.

 Another trend to consider is the growing interest in astrobiology and the search for extraterrestrial life.
 The exploration of deep-sea caverns and the discovery of an artificial asteroid in “In Ascension” parallel our own fascination with the possibility of life beyond Earth.
 As technology improves, our ability to search for signs of life in the cosmos will also expand, potentially leading to groundbreaking discoveries.

-Furthermore, the novel’s exploration of trauma and family dynamics raises questions about the psychological effects of long-term space travel.
+Furthermore, the novel’s exploration of trauma and family dynamics raises questions regarding the psychological effects of long-term space travel.
 As we plan for future missions to distant planets, it is crucial to consider the emotional well-being of astronauts and develop strategies to address the isolation and potential trauma they may experience.

 In conclusion, “In Ascension” offers a thought-provoking exploration of cosmic awe, resource depletion, and space exploration.
-While the novel has its flaws, it sparks discussions about potential future trends related to these themes and the implications they have for our world.
+While the novel has its flaws, it sparks discussions regarding potential future trends related to these themes and the implications they have for our world.
 As we navigate an uncertain future, it is important to consider the lessons and insights offered by works of fiction like “In Ascension” in shaping our path forward in space exploration and resource management.